Hyperabundant native fauna 2.2.2

 I am a PhD Candidate interested in how understanding the behaviours and movements of wildlife species can be used to address management questions.
 My PhD is focused on Cape Barren Goose population on Millowl (Phillip Island) with the aim to understand the ecology to inform future management of this overabundant native population.

-Mei-Ting Magic Kao
+Mei-ting Magic Kao

 Phd Student